-The free weight section of the gym can be a little intimidating, especially if you've never taken a lifting class, trained with a sports team or worked with a personal trainer.
+Weights are a good way to create muscle mass, and complement other forms of exercise, such as cardio.
+But with gyms closed for the pandemic, it can be difficult to get started, especially if you've never taken a lifting class, trained with a sports team or worked with a personal trainer.
 But it's never too late to learn.
-(And no, weight machines won't give you the same results.)

-A lot of lifting is learned in the gym.
-This guide covers the basics so you can hit the weight room with confidence and start lifting, learning, and seeing results.
-You can also use this guide at home to get comfortable with a set of cheap dumbbells before hitting the gym.
+This guide covers the basics so you can hit the weight room (when it reopens) with confidence and start lifting, learning, and seeing results.

 Beginner’s weightlifting: Safety first

 If you've never ventured beyond the cardio machines at your gym, this is important: It's much, much easier to hurt yourself lifting than it is to hurt yourself on a treadmill.
 (And I've seen some pretty serious treadmill injuries.)